AhadAlsulami/pdsnd_us_bikeshare/README.md

 ## Credits
-This project was created by Ahad Alsulami as part of a project for the Udacity Programming for Data Science with Python Nanodegree program.
+This project was created by Ahad Alsulami (me) as part of a project for the Udacity Programming for Data Science with Python Nanodegree program.
 The project was inspired by the bikeshare project in the same program.